drupalprojects/focal_point/README.md

 use focal point by visiting the configuration screen.

 For media image fields, there is no setup involved.
 You cannot turn off focal point on individual media fields.
+Note that focal point will not work properly with the 1.x branch of the media module

 ### Setting the focal point for an image